howardsolutions/wild-oasis-dashboard/README.md

 👉 Guest data : fullname, email, national ID, nationality, country flag

+---

+👍 The initial app screen should be a dashboard, to display important information for the Last 7 days, 30, 90 days.

+👉 A list of guest checking in and out on the current day.
+Users should be able to perform these tasks from here.

+👉 Statistics on recent booking, sales, checkins, occupancy rate

+👉 A chart showing all daily Hotel sales, showing both "total" and "extra" sales (extra sales - is only breakfast at the moment!)

+👉 A chart showing statistics on stay durations, as this is an important metric for the hotel.

+👍 Users should be able to define a few application-wide settings: price for breakfast, min max nights stay, max guest per booking

+👍 App needs Dark Mode.

 </details>

 # What I gained from building this project